Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

 As you can see, the parsers defined above (`Constant`, `Operator`, `Operation`, `FullExpression`) all yield objects of type `Expression` and `ExpressionType`, which are both defined in `System.Linq.Expressions`.
-The expression tree is essentially our syntax tree, so once we parse the input we will have all the required information to compile the runtime instructions represented by it.
+The expression tree is essentially our syntax tree, so once we parse the input we have all the required information to compile the runtime instructions represented by it.

-You can try it out:
+You can try it out by running the application:

 ```shell
 > app 3.15 * 5 + 2